-This light comes on when the brake fluid level drops to near the "MIN" level of the brake fluid reservoir with the ignition switch in the "ON" position and with the parking brake fully released.
+This light comes on when the brake fluid level has dropped to near the "MIN" level of the brake fluid reservoir with the ignition switch in the "ON" position and with the parking brake fully released.

-If the brake system warning light should come on while driving with the parking brake lever fully released, it could be an indication of leaking of brake fluid or worn brake pads.
-In such a case, have your vehicle checked by a SUBARU dealer immediately.
+If the brake system warning light should come on while driving (with the parking brake fully released and with the ignition switch positioned in "ON"), it could be an indication of leaking of brake fluid or worn brake pads.
+Have your vehicle checked by a SUBARU dealer immediately.